Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A detailed comparison of the Magoosh and Kaplan GRE prep courses

 As far as GRE prep courses go, there may not be any two courses more different than Magoosh and Kaplan.
-Kaplan is the old school test prep company with hardcopy books, while Magoosh is the new age company with low price points and a flexible, digital-first teaching approach.
 So how do you choose when the two courses you’re considering are as different as Kaplan and Magoosh?
-We take a close look at both prep packages and give you a side-by-side view so that you can make the right decision on which is best for you.
+We take a close look at the study materials both companies provide and give you a side-by-side view so that you can make the right decision as to which prep course is best for you.

 Kaplan offers a greater selection of course options as compared to Magoosh.
 They give you three different GRE prep packages to choose from, as follows: